iwamatsu/slim/INSTALL.md

 Path Manifest
 -------------
-Here is a listing of most of typical installed paths as output by an "updating" run of " make install " Notice only rebuilt files are installed ::
+Here is a listing of typical installed paths as output by an "updating" run of " make install " Notice only rebuilt files are installed ::